Is My Landlord Responsible For Damage to My Property?

 Suppose the tenant sustains painful injuries on the property and is not making it up.
 In that case, the tenant can pursue a personal injury lawsuit against the landlord to cover the tenant's medical bills, lost earnings, physical pain, permanent disability, and emotional stress.

 But before it gets out of hand, note that most landlords would never delay fixing a structural item.
-The landlord, in most cases, would take responsibility immediately and fix the item.
+In most cases, the landlord would take responsibility immediately and fix the thing.

 However, say your heat and water aren't working, and it's up to the landlord to fix them.
 The landlord never shows up, and you are left without daily essentials.